istmobiome/web/content/project/trans-water/index.md

 ---
 title: Transisthmian Water Microbiomes
-subtitle: Assembly-based metagenomics of coral reef & mangrove water samples from both sides of the Isthmus.
+subtitle: Assembly-based metagenomics of coral reef & mangrove water samples from both sides of the Isthmus of Panama.
-summary: Assembly-based metagenomics of coral reef & mangrove water samples from both sides of the Isthmus.
+summary: Assembly-based metagenomics of coral reef & mangrove water samples from both sides of the Isthmus of Panama.
 authors: []
 tags: []
 categories: []